Ross Video Reports Record Growth

 A key part of that success, Ross said, is the fact that the company reinvests 25 percent of its revenues each year in research.
 Ross’ growth has been entirely self-funded, he stressed, not relying on private equity or outside funding.

-New products and alliances included the introduction of the Carbonite mid-sized switcher, a new openGear Nielsen Watermarks Encoder, audio loudness processing using Linear Acoustic AEROMAX technology, a collaboration with NVerzion to package the Ross SoftMetal Video Servers with NVerzion's Master Control Automation, and additions to several product lines. © 2011 NAB
+New products and alliances included the introduction of the Carbonite mid-sized switcher; a new openGear Nielsen Watermarks Encoder; audio loudness processing using Linear Acoustic AEROMAX technology; a collaboration with NVerzion to package the Ross SoftMetal Video Servers with NVerzion’s Master Control Automation; and additions to several product lines.

 The latest product and technology information